db47h/go-decnumber/README.md

 Release().
 When computing the addition of the top two number, the

 	X, Y = := globalStack.Pop2()               // pop top 2 numbers off the stack
-	result := globalCtx.NewNumber().Add(X, Y)
+	result := globalPool.Get().Add(X, Y)
-	X.Release()                                // send X and Y back to their creator Y.Release()
+	globalPool.Put(X)                          // send X and Y back to their creator globalPool.Put(Y)
 	globalStack.Push(result)                   // push the result on top of the stack

-When the user requests a change in precision, the global context is replaced by a newly created one with the requested precision.
-Numbers present on the stack are kept as is since they are still valid Numbers when used as operands in arithmetic functions.
+When the user requests a change in precision, the global Context is replaced by a newly created one with the requested precision and the global Pool is replaced by a new one built on top of the new Context.
+Numbers present on the stack are kept as-is since they are still valid Numbers when used as operands in arithmetic functions.
 New operations will be performed using the new context precision since we make sure that every operation is done with a freshly created Number for its result.

 ## Threading, goroutines

-The decNumber package is thread safe as long as threads do not share decContext or decNumber structures.
-The same goes for the Go wrapper.
-Goroutines should have their own context.
-For Numbers, if you need to share them, share by communicating.
+The decNumber library is thread safe as long as threads do not share decContext or decNumber structures.
+The same rule applies to the Go wrapper package.
+The provided Pool is not thread safe either.

+A thread safe application could use an immutable global context with a sync.Pool to manage Number allocation, and share Number's between goroutines by communicating.

 ## What about decDouble, decQuad ?

 Right now, go-decnumber only supports decNumber.
-Adding support for any of the *float* modules would require:
+Adding support for any of the *float* modules would
+require:

 - Adding the relevant type in the decnumber module
 - Adding the relevant methods to the Context type
-- A free list is less necessary for the float types since their size is static (128 bits), unlike Number which has a variable size (depending on the Context's precision) and require malloc/feee calls.
-Quads that are not used outside of a function body should be allocated on the stack (to be tested).
+- Free list management is less necessary for the float types since their size is static (128 bits for Quad), unlike Number which has a variable size (depending on the Context's precision) and require malloc/feee calls.
+Given their small size, Quad's that are not used outside of a function's body should be allocated on the stack (to be tested).

-Another thing to consider is that for the float types, the Context is used only for error checking and rounding mode.
-Defining a Context interface with a Number and Quad implementation could also be a good idea.

 # Building / Installing

+## go get

 If you only intend to include this package in your own project, just run